New York City with Kids: Times Square

 Is Times Square a tourist trap filled with unorganized chaos?
 Absolutely.
-It’s best to just embrace the insanity while you dodge sketchy Spidnermen (Spidermans?) and try your best not to be in the street performer’s TikTok videos.
+It’s best to just embrace the insanity while you dodge sketchy Spidermen (Spidermans?) and try your best not to be in the street performer’s TikTok videos.
 We found that visiting at night during even slightest drizzle will deter some of the sightseers.

 Madame Tussauds New York